STATE OF NEW YORK

-OGC Op.
-No. 09-06-11
+OGC Opinion No. 09-06-11

 The Office of General Counsel issued the following opinion on June 25, 2009 representing the position of the New York State Insurance Department.

-Re: Permissibility of Proposed Contingent Annuity Contracts
+RE: Permissibility of Proposed Contingent Annuity Contracts

 Question Presented: